As a homeowner, at some point, you will be faced with replacing your hot water tank.

 When it comes time to sell your home, tankless water heaters are a welcome addition that homebuyers will take note of.

-Traditional hot water tanks are heated from the bottom by an element and keep a constant supply of hot water in a storage tank to draw on at anytime.
-A typical residential hot water tanks will range from 30 to 60 gallons for an average home.
+Traditional hot water tanks are heated from the bottom by an element and keep a constant hot water supply in a storage tank to draw on at any time.
+Typical residential hot water tanks for an average home will range from 30 to 60 gallons.
+It will constantly keep a hot supply of water in the tank.
+This also means the tank is expending energy even when no hot water is needed.

-The big downside of a hot water tank is, as the hot water is heated from the bottom, so are the sediments and minerals in your water that accumulateon the floor of your heater.
-The sediments and mineral cause the tank and heating element to rust and fail.
-And, in some cases, the failure can cause a big mess when the bottom of the tank corrodes.
+The big downside of a hot water tank is as the hot water is heated from the bottom, so are the sediments and minerals in your water that accumulate the floor of your heater.
+The sediments and minerals cause the tank and heating element to rust and fail.
+And in some cases, the failure can cause a big mess when the bottom of the tank corrodes.

-When traditional hot water heater fails the water continues to flow out into the area it is housed in until the water is shut off.
+When a traditional hot water heater fails, the water continues to flow out into its housed area until the water is shut off.

 A tankless water heater only heats the water you need on demand.
 Energy to meet your hot water demands is only expended when the water is heated for immediate use.

-A tankless water heater can be fueled by either electricity or gas.
+Either electricity or gas can fuel a tankless water heater.
 The process starts when you turn on the hot water somewhere in your house.
 Once the tankless hot water heater senses the flow of water, it immediately starts to heat the water as it moves through the heat exchanger fed by cold water.

 As the cold water flows through the heat exchanger, the water is brought up to the appropriate temperature and then hot water is fed to the fixture that requires hot water.